On this page

-Energy Information Administration [U.S.] - Country Analysis Briefs
+Energy Information Administration [U.S.] - International - Analysis

 Reports on the energy industries in many countries, as well as links to other country-specific information, not all of which is limited to the energy sector.

-Export Development Canada -- Country Information Key resource
+Export Development Canada -- Country and Market Information Key resource

 A product of Export Development Canada, this site offers current reports that "monitor political and economic issues and gauge opportunities in more than 200 markets around the world" from the perspective of Canadian exporters.